Julio César de León: Parma

 He scored his first goal for the team on 28 November 2008 after a perfectly executed free kick to the corner.
 Then, he made his second and third goals against Grosseto on 14 February 2009 in Parma's 4–0 victory.
 He scored his fourth goal for the club on 17 March 2009 against A.C.
 Mantova in the 82nd minute to put Parma up 1–0 and eventually win the match.
-His fifth goal was a long-range free kick effort against Pisa F.C. to make the match 2–0 and almost guarantee promotion for Parma into Serie A of Italy.
-On 16 May 2009, Julio César de León celebrated the fifth promotion of his career, this time with Parma FC.
+His fifth goal was a long-range free kick effort against Pisa F.C. to make the match 2–0 and almost guarantee promotion for Parma into Serie A. On 16 May 2009, Julio César de León celebrated the fifth promotion of his career, this time with Parma.
 He finished the season with a total of six goals and also contributed several assists, which proved vital for their return to Serie A.

-After having not played for Parma in the first two games, on 28 August 2009, he was loaned to Torino in the Serie B along with Manuel Coppola, as part of Nicola Amoruso deal.
+After having not played for Parma in the first two games, on 28 August 2009, he was loaned to Torino in Serie B along with Manuel Coppola, as part of Nicola Amoruso deal.
 He missed the promotion playoffs of Toro due to international call-up.